eranpeer/FakeIt/README.md

 -I"<fakeit_folder>/include" -I"<fakeit_folder>/config/standalone"
 ```
 It is recommended to build and run the unit tests to make sure FakeIt fits your environment.
+For GCC, it is recommended to build the test project with -O1 or -O0 flags.
+Some features of Fakeit may not work with stonger optimizations!!

 #### Building and Running the Unit Tests with GCC
 ```